Super Bowl 2023 date, time and how to watch

 Super Bowl 2023 is almost here as the NFL playoffs come to a thrilling conclusion.

-After a thrilling divisional round in the playoffs, the Kansas City Chiefs, Cincinnati Bengals, Philadelphia Eagles and San Francisco 49ers are the last four teams standing.
+After a thrilling conference championship Sunday, the Kansas City Chiefs and Philadelphia Eagles are the last two teams standing and will meet in the annual showpiece.

 Alongside the big game, there is the halftime show to look forward to as sport and pop culture come together for one of the year’s most anticipated events.